 A couple of fun facts: The Poteau River, which flows into Lake Wister, is the only north-flowing river in Oklahoma.
 And if you head over to the nearby Heavener Runestone Park, you can explore some of the state’s ancient history: It’s the home of a large sandstone that contains markings believed to have been created by Vikings.

 Know before you go: Find fishing and hunting license information, and book your cabin, RV site or campsite, on travelok.com.
 Lodging includes 15 one- or two-bedroom cabins, 118 modern and semi-modern RV campsites, and 20 tent sites.
 Want to enjoy the water but don’t own a boat or other water sports equipment?
-If you Google “Lake Wister boat rentals,” you’ll find some nearby businesses.
+Several nearby businesses offer boat rentals.

 The splash park is open Thursdays through Sundays from Memorial Day Weekend until Labor Day.
 Lake Wister State Park boasts two cabins with accessible main and bathroom entrances, and the park’s Wards Campground has an ADA-compliant trail.